"When you

 stomach, unable to move or talk.

-heart is beating fast, my mouth is dry.
+____ My heart is beating fast, my mouth is dry.
 Sometimes I feel like a robot.

 FAINT